Three formulas for CSM classes of open quiver loci: Computing CSM classes of open quiver loci

-We now define more natural objects for this computation, inspired by \cite{kzj25}. \begin{definition} Fix a sequence of vector spaces $V=(V_0,V_1,\dots,V_n)$ with $\dim(V_i)=r_i$, and a rank array $\mathbf{r}$ with lace array $\mathbf{s}$ for $V$.
+We now define a more natural object for this computation, inspired by the ``generic pipe dreams" of \cite{kzj25}. \begin{definition} Fix a sequence of vector spaces $V=(V_0,V_1,\dots,V_n)$ with $\dim(V_i)=r_i$, and a rank array $\mathbf{r}$ with lace array $\mathbf{s}$ for $V$.
 A \textbf{chained generic pipe dream tile} is any of the following, where blue and red represent arbitrary distinct colors:

 A \textbf{chained generic pipe dream (CGPD) for $V$} is an arrangement of these tiles into $n+1$ rectangles, joined at their northeast and southwest corners and labeled $0,\dots,n$ from northeast to southwest.
 Rectangle $i$ has dimensions $r_i \times r_{i+1}$ (where we define the ($n+1$)st rectangle to have dimensions $r_n \times 0$), and $r_i$ pipes enter it along its east side.
 If any pipes exit from the $j$th column at the bottom of a rectangle, they continue directly southwest to enter from the $j$th row in the subsequent rectangle.
 Pipes exiting through the west sides of rectangles permanently leave the diagram, and each pipe is assigned a color corresponding to the last rectangle in which it appears.
 Two pipes of the same color are not allowed to cross.
-A \textbf{CGPD for $\mathbf{r}$} has the additional property that for any $0 \leq i \leq j \leq n$, the number of pipes appearing in exactly rectangles $i,i+1,\dots,j$ is $s_{ij}$.
-We denote the set of CGPDs for $\mathbf{r}$ by $\mathcal{CGPD}(\mathbf{r})$. \end{definition} \begin{example} Let $V=(\C^1,\C^1,\C^2,\C^3,\C^2,\C^1)$.
-Below is an example of a CGPD corresponding to a rank array $\mathbf{r}$ with lacing diagram $L$.
-Notice the visual resemblance between $L$ and the CGPD, with rows of vertices corresponding to rectangles and laces corresponding to pipes.